yuval/yuvalmerhav.com/content/posts/prompting_2024/notes.md

 This increased the value of the house by 150%.
 How much profit did he make?
 ```

 Note that GPT-4o (as of Sep 20, 2024) struggles with this question and answers it incorrectly.
 It fails to generate the correct equations.
-In a typical chain-of-thought reasining the demonstartion would like something like this:
+In a typical chain-of-thought reasining the demonstartion would look something like this:

 ```
 Let's break it down step by step.
 Josh bought the house for $80,000.
 He spent $50,000 on repairs.
 This means that his Total investment is $80,000 + $50,000 = $130,000...